davidtrussler/DLT_D3_Discogs-visualisation/README.md

-# DLT_D3_Discogs-visualisation
+# D3 Discogs Visualisation

-New project based on an earlier visualisation of Discogs data and stuff learned from following Scott Murray’s book, Interactive Data Visualisation for the Web.
+New project based on an [earlier visualisation of Discogs data](https://github.com/davidtrussler/DLT_D3_Discogs) and stuff learned from following Scott Murray’s book, [Interactive Data Visualisation for the Web](https://github.com/davidtrussler/DLT_D3_Interactive-DV).

 The first goal is to create a bar chart that shows the categories in my record collection enumerated against each other.